priankagopi/Analytics_and_Visualization/README.md

 ## Key Findings
 - Average Wait Time: The report examines how long patients typically wait before their appointments./n
 - Patient Satisfaction: Analysis of average patient satisfaction scores to identify factors contributing to a positive patient experience.
 Recommendations for enhancing patient satisfaction based on data-driven insights.
-- Total Patient Visits Monthly: Overview of patient visit patterns on a monthly basis.
+- Total Patient Visits Monthly: Overview of patient visit patterns every month.
 It is important to understand the dynamics of healthcare demand over time to optimize resource allocation and staffing.
 - Administrative vs. Non-Administrative Appointments: Differentiation between appointments involving administrative processes (e.g., check-ins, paperwork) and non-administrative appointments.
 - Exploration of how these factors impact wait times and overall patient satisfaction.
 - Referrals and Walk-In Patients: Examination of the balance between patients referred to specific departments and those who arrive without a referral — analysis of how these factors affect the overall patient experience.